Digital Marketing Trends

 URLs with Search Parameters

-Problem: The problem of duplicate content arises again when users search something by typing his/her query in the search box of the website.
+Problem: The problem of duplicate content arises again when users search for something by typing his/her query in the search box of the website.
 Different URLs are created with every different query.
 Here are some examples:

 www.example.com/search/?q=laptop